The 2025-26 contest

 Step 2: Register

-Fill out the registration form and become an official part of the IPPF!
+Register to become an official part of the IPPF!
 Your $25 team entry fee secures your spot and unlocks IPPF Global Membership — giving you access to resources, updates, and recognition throughout the season.
 (Note: Registration is free for those teams that sign up by August 15th!)

 Step 3: Choose Your Side and Start Researching